 If you want to know how to prune hibiscus correctly, the first thing you need to establish is what kind of hibiscus you’re dealing with.

-How to prune hibiscus, and identify it
+How to identify hibiscus

 How to prune native hibiscus